gunsmith's shop, demolished in the 'fifties road building programme pictured circa 1930.

 His son George became Colonel of one of the Volunteer Corps, and he would, as a birthday treat, let his little daughter head the parade on a big horse.
 The Colonel, a keen sportsman, started the Clifton Beagles, and was a friend of W.G.
 Grace.
 He once became the talk of the town for shooting down an effigy of a parliamentary candidate, hung by pranksters from the Suspension Bridge.

-Five generations of the Veals family have worked in the firm before later selling the shop to Mr Mike Salisbury in 1968 and his son Jeremy Salisbury started working there after he left school.
-He took over the business after his father died in 1995.
+Five generations of the Veals family have worked in the firm before later selling the shop to Mr Mike Salisbury in 1968, Mikes sons Jeremy & Jon started working there after they left school and took over the business after their father died in 1995.

 In 2008 Veals Fishing tackle shop moved out of its Bristol home of more than 30 years because a new traffic system has hit sales.
 The Old Market business has fallen victim to the showcase bus route, which means customers can no longer park outside.
 Veals Fishing Tackle, which has been in Bristol for more than 160 years, is now vacating its premises and moving around the corner into Gardiner Haskins on Broad Plain.

 Jeremy Salisbury, who owns Veals, said: "People used to be able to just pull up outside and nip in for whatever they needed. " But the city council changed everything when they brought in the new showcase bus route.
 "Unfortunately it means that although Old Market is one of the widest streets in the country, there are now just a couple of lanes of busy traffic - so there's nowhere for customers to pull up.

 "We've noticed a big drop in sales since they brought the new system in, so we had to do something drastic.
 "We'll have more space but we'll also be stocking more equipment."

 Since the move to Gardiner's, customers have expressed how much they love the improved convenience and larger selection they now have with this location.